SaschaZeGerman/loginbuddy/README.md

 That's all!

-## Using certificates signed by Let's Encrypt
+## Using TLS/SSL certificates signed by Let's Encrypt

 To use loginbuddy as part of a real system, it needs to have a valid SSL certificate.
 Achieving this is quite simple.
+[Let's Encrypt](https://letsencrypt.org) is a Certificate Authority (CA) that issues certificates for free!
+The signed certificate are valid for 3 months and can be renewed as often as needed.

 However, you need to satisfy these requirements:

 - you need to own a domain name that you are in control of
   - meaning, you need to register the desired hostname